project-koku/nise/docs/yaml_generation.rst

     nise yaml ocp-on-cloud -c default

 The above command uses the `ocp_on_cloud_options.yml`_ file.
-To generate only OCP-on-AWS or OCP-on-Azure, a custom configuration can be supplied which only contains the necessary configuration (e.g. for OCP-on-AWS, the file should only contain the ocp-on-aws fields and exclude all the ocp-on-azure fields.)
+To generate only OCP-on-AWS or OCP-on-Azure, a custom configuration must be supplied which only contains the necessary configuration (e.g. for OCP-on-AWS, the file should only contain the ocp-on-aws fields and exclude all the ocp-on-azure fields.)

 .. _`internal configuration found in nise/yaml_generators/static`: ../nise/yaml_generators/static